 Pros: Interior feels incredibly luxurious, smooth V6 and eight-speed auto, good value for money compared to its European rivals, four-year warranty longer than what all direct rivals offer

 Cons: Third-row is useless for anyone other than young children, still some body-roll in the rear with this extended-cab model, thirsty around town

 In a nutshell: The 2020 RX is a much-refined package that offers class-leading value-for-money in the luxury SUV market… just save yourself the extra few grand and go for the regular five-seat model.

-Full Disclosure: Lexus Australia lent us the vehicle tested here for a week and covered fuel expenses.
+Full Disclosure: The vehicle tested here was provided by Lexus Australia for a week with fuel expenses covered.
 Additionally, our good friends at MPF Detailing gave it a complimentary Express Detail for us prior to our photoshoot.